Wedgwood anti-slavery medallion: Distribution

 Wedgwood's anti-slavery cameos were eventually used to adorn a variety of items including snuff boxes, shoe buckles, bracelets, and hair pins which were commercially available in Britain and the United States.
 These items were purchased by hundreds of movement supporters—many of them middle-class women—who contributed to the increasing fashionability of the abolition movement.

 Influence

-In the 1828 a modified version of the medallion appeared featuring a kneeling woman slave and the phrase "Am I not a woman and a sister."
+In 1828, a modified version of the medallion appeared featuring a kneeling woman slave and the phrase "Am I not a woman and a sister."
 This version was intended to specifically bring attention to the plight of enslaved women.
 George Bourne's 1837 Slavery Illustrated in Its Effects upon Woman and Domestic Society features the female variation of the symbol on its frontispiece.

 The American abolitionist newspaper The Liberator featured the kneeling slave figure in its nameplate, likely designed by Hammatt Billings.

+British suffragists adopted the medallion as one of the four quadrants of the Skelmanthorpe Flag, created to commemorate the victims of the Peterloo Massacre.

 African American men participating in the 1968 Memphis sanitation strike carried posters reading "I AM A MAN"—a slogan that has often been traced to the Wedgwood medallion.
-As Cecelia M. Hartsell writes, "Am I Not a Man and A Brother" was no longer a question, as it had been in the eighteenth and nineteenth centuries—it was a declaration."
+As Cecelia M. Hartsell writes, "Am I Not a Man and a Brother" was no longer a question, as it had been in the eighteenth and nineteenth centuries—it was a declaration."

+Paintings

+The International Slavery Museum, in Liverpool, England, was awarded £50,000 in March 2018 to buy and restore the painting Am I Not a Man and a Brother.
+The painting dates from around 1800.
+Another painting is in the Wilberforce House Museum in Hull.